Accessibility at RHS Hampton Court Palace Garden Festival

 Toilets

-Accessible unisex toilets are located at Long Water entrance and several other locations throughout the show.
-These are listed on the large maps around the showground.
+Accessible unisex toilets are located at Long Water Gate and several other locations throughout the Festival.
+These are listed on the large maps around the Showground.

 There is a unisex high-dependency unit.
 This includes an emergency call alarm, support handrails for ease of movement, low-level access, a hoist, a bed and sanitary bins.
 This is operated under a RADAR door system.
 We recommend visitors bring their own key in order to gain access.